 An essential part of the Rome experience is travel outside the city.
 The Rome Studies Program schedules field trips at various times during the year to introduce students to places elsewhere in Italy that are relevant to their studies.
+There are generally two long trips in the Fall semester and two in the Spring semester.
 Students visit important cities and towns, enjoy tours of historic sites and museums, and spend significant time drawing and sketching in some of the most beautiful places in the world to study architecture.

 While itineraries have changed over the years, recent trips have taken students to such regions as Umbria, Tuscany, Emilia-Romagna, Veneto, Campania, and Sicily.
 Transportation is primarily by train or tour bus with faculty members leading frequent walking tours.
 Supplementing these trips are occasional one-day trips to locations closer to Rome, including ancient hill towns, sites associated with classical antiquity, and important villas and gardens of the Renaissance.

 All program-sponsored travel is considered “class time” and is educational rather than recreational in its intent.
 This does not mean we do not also enjoy the pleasures of local cuisine, good fellowship, and celebration, but the primary purpose of these trips is to study architecture in its historical and cultural contexts.
 This means paying attention to the complex interweaving of the built environment with the varied ways of life that inspire and sustain it.
 Because the trips themselves can only offer an introduction to each place, we encourage students to revisit on their own.